Accreditation & Consumer Information

 d) Refund Policy

 University and Return of Title IV Financial Aid

-g) Athletic Program Participation Rates and Financial Support Data
+f) Athletic Program Participation Rates and

 - The Completion/Graduation and Transfer-Out Rates report is available online at: https://web3.ncaa.org/aprsearch/gsrsearch by searching for University of Tennessee at Martin.
 To obtain a paper copy or additional information on athletic program participation rates and financial support, please contact the UTM Athletics Office: 1022 Elam Center, University of Tennessee at Martin, Martin, TN 38238 (731) 881-7660.

 4. Information on Post-Graduate Activities

-Tennessee at Martin, 210 Clement Hall 210 Hurt Street, Martin, TN 38238, (731) 881-1689.
+Development, University of Tennessee at Martin, 210 Boling University Center, Martin, TN 38238, (731)

 5. Health and Safety Information